gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 >
-It often happens that while working on one project, you need to use another project from within it.
-Perhaps it’s a library that a third party developed or you’re developing a project separately and are using it in multiple parent projects.
+It often happens that while working on one project, you need to use another project from within it; perhaps it’s a library that a third party developed or you’re developing a project separately and are using it in multiple parent projects.
 A common issue arises in these scenarios: you want to be able to treat the two